Englefield Green: Governance

 Englefield Green is located in the Borough of Runnymede and Weybridge.

 It was represented in Parliament by former Conservative MP Philip Hammond from 1997 until his resignation in 2019.
-It is currently represented by Conservative MP Ben Spencer.
+It is currently represented by Conservative MP Jack Rankin.

-The village is divided into two wards for the purpose of Borough Council elections – East (Cllr Andrea Berardi, Cllr Trevor Gates) and West (Cllr Abby King, Cllr Eliza Kettle, Cllr Nick Prescot).
+The village is divided into two wards for the purpose of Borough Council elections – East (Cllr Andrea Berardi, Cllr Trevor Gates) and West (Cllr Abby King, Cllr Eliza Kettle, Cllr Paul Gahir).
 The village is represented on Surrey County Council by Cllr Marisa Heath.